mehtavishwa30/intro-to-sway/README.md

 }
 ```

-#### Functions

-A function is defined with the `fn` keyword.
-Sway uses snake case, so instead of naming a function `myFunction`, you would use `my_function`.
+6. **Function definition**: A function in Sway is defined with the `fn` keyword.
+Some syntax rules to keep in mind:

+* Since Sway uses snake case, instead of naming a function `myFunction`, you must name it as `my_function`.
-You must define the return type using a skinny arrow if the function returns anything.
-If there are any parameters, the types must also be defined for those.
-Semicolons are *required* at the end of each line.
+* You must also define the return type using a skinny arrow (->) if the function returns anything.
+* If the function has any parameters, you must define their type in the function definition.
+* Semicolons are *required* at the end of each line.

-If any function reads from or writes to storage, you must define that level of access above the function with either `#[storage(read)]` or `#[storage(read, write)]`.
+* If any function reads from or writes to storage, you must define that level of access above the function with either `#[storage(read)]` or `#[storage(read, write)]`.

-### Storage Block
+For reference, see the function definitions within the ABI above.

-Next, we can add the storage block.
-The storage block is where you can store any state variables in your contract that you want to be persistent.
-Any Sway primitive type can be stored in the storage block.
+7. **Storage Block**: Next, let's add a storage block in which you can store any state variables for your contract that you want to store in a persistent storage.
+Any Sway primitive type can be stored in storage blocks.

-Any variables declared inside a function and not saved in the storage block will be destroyed when the function finishes executing.
+Variables declared inside a function and not saved in the storage block will be destroyed when the function finishes executing.

 ```rust
 storage {